glebovitz/React_Boilerplate_Basic/Readme.md

-# Expensify Example
+# React Boilerplate

-This project was created as set of exercises for Andrew Mead's React course on Udemy.
+This boilerplate  was created from the exercises for Andrew Mead's React course on Udemy.